cgwire/kitsu/docs/faq - Copie/README.md

 ## How to set your production?

-### How to select speticific Task Status for a production?
+### How to select specific Task Status for a production?

 On the **Action Menu**, choose on the drop down menu the "Setting"

 ![Drop Down menu Setting](../img/getting-started/drop_down_menu_setting.png)